Adam Edwards: Racing career

 Edwards became interested in the mechanics of racing during his high school years and decided to pursue a career in auto racing.
 In 2002, he got his start into racing by becoming an owner-driver in the Pure Stock Division of the NASCAR Weekly Series.
-Five years later in 2007, Edwards broke into the national ranks by starting in 5 ARCA Racing Series events posting a best finish of 17th for Andy Belmont Racing at the Pocono Raceway.
+Five years later in 2007, Edwards broke into the national ranks by starting in five ARCA Racing Series events posting a best finish of 17th for Andy Belmont Racing at the Pocono Raceway.

 Edwards partnered up with Norm Benning in 2012 and made his debut in the NASCAR Camping World Truck Series driving the No. 75 Chevrolet in a start and park effort.
-He finished 33rd after falling out of the race within 5 laps.
+He finished 33rd after falling out of the race within five laps.

-In 2014, after a two-year hiatus, Benning and Edwards reunited by attempting 5 races continuing the start and park efforts.
+In 2014, after a two-year hiatus, Benning and Edwards reunited by attempting five races continuing the start and park efforts.
 All of his starts that year were in late field filler entries (the Truck Series had short starting fields that year in a number of races), which is why he received zero points in the 2014 standings.
-The following year, Edwards raced for Jennifer Jo Cobb in 2 races at the Texas Motor Speedway and the Gateway Motorsports Park.
+The following year, Edwards raced for Jennifer Jo Cobb in two races at the Texas Motor Speedway and the Gateway Motorsports Park.

 Edwards also pursues in instructing and is a driving instructor at Andy Hillenburg's Fast Track High Performance Racing School where he coaches drivers and fans of Motorsports.

 Personal life

-Edwards was born in Falls Church, Virginia, on May 9, 1980, and graduated from Virginia Tech in 2002.
+Edwards was born in Falls Church, Virginia, on May 9, 1980, and graduated from Virginia Tech in 2002 and again in 2007 with an MBA.
 He co-authored the novel Faster Pastor with Sharyn McCrumb; the 2010 book is loosely based on his teaching experiences.